-The DHCP server takes the IP addresses either from a freely defined address pool or determines the addresses automatically from its own IP address (or intranet address). > Automatic IP address administration with DHCP
+The DHCP server takes the IP addresses either from a freely defined address pool or determines the addresses automatically from its own IP address (or intranet address).

 In DHCP mode, a completely unconfigured device can even automatically assign IP addresses to itself and the computers in the network.